 - Tracking and Reporting: Training can be essentially useless if you have no way of tracking the progress of your learners whether it’s in the classroom or online.
 Look for features like what’s provided with eLeaP – automatic notifications, feedback forms, assessments, and advanced reporting which can then be exported to another program like Excel or integrated with HRIS.
 Tracking features should be seamlessly tied in with what’s going on in the classroom and then streamlined into one location.

 These are five of the most important aspects of eLearning platforms to consider when designing a When and how to use blended learning strategy.
-If you can find an LMS that has these elements you’re going to be able to better streamline training that moves between the classroom to an online format and ensure you’re getting the most from your investment.
+If you can find an LMS that has these elements you’re going to be able to better streamline training that moves between the classroom to an online format and ensures you’re getting the most from your investment.

 What’s important to you in an LMS used with a blended learning strategy?